vacp2p/rfc/content/docs/rfcs/70/README.md

 ### Interpreting and resolving Resources
 Implementers SHOULD ensure that that URIs in the listed resources are human-friendly when expressed in plaintext form.

+## Wallet Implementer Steps

+### Verifying the Message Format
+The full SIWE message MUST be checked for conformance to the ABNF defined in ABNF Message Format.

+Wallet implementers SHOULD warn users if the substring `"wants you to sign in with your Ethereum account"` appears anywhere in an [ERC-191](https://eips.ethereum.org/EIPS/eip-191) message signing request unless the message fully conforms to the format defined ABNF Message Format.

+### Verifying the Request Origin
+Wallet implementers MUST prevent phishing attacks by verifying the origin of the request against the `scheme` and `domain` fields in the SIWE Message.

+The origin SHOULD be read from a trusted data source such as the browser window or over WalletConnect [ERC-1328](https://eips.ethereum.org/EIPS/eip-1328) sessions for comparison against the signing message contents.

+Wallet implementers MAY warn instead of rejecting the verification if the origin is pointing to localhost.

+The following is a RECOMMENDED algorithm for Wallets to conform with the requirements on request origin verification defined by this specification.

+The algorithm takes the following input variables:

+- fields from the SIWE message.
+- `origin` of the signing request: the origin of the page which requested the signin via the provider.
+- `allowedSchemes`: a list of schemes allowed by the Wallet.
+- `defaultScheme`: a scheme to assume when none was provided.
+Wallet implementers in the browser SHOULD use https.
+- developer mode indication: a setting deciding if certain risks should be a warning instead of rejection.
+Can be manually configured or derived from `origin` being localhost.

+The algorithm is described as follows:

+- If `scheme` was not provided, then assign `defaultScheme` as scheme.
+- If `scheme` is not contained in `allowedSchemes`, then the `scheme` is not expected and the Wallet MUST reject the request.
+Wallet implementers in the browser SHOULD limit the list of allowedSchemes to just 'https' unless a developer mode is activated.
+- If `scheme` does not match the scheme of origin, the Wallet SHOULD reject the request.
+Wallet implementers MAY show a warning instead of rejecting the request if a developer mode is activated.
+In that case the Wallet continues processing the request.
+- If the `host` part of the `domain` and `origin` do not match, the Wallet MUST reject the request unless the Wallet is in developer mode.
+In developer mode the Wallet MAY show a warning instead and continues procesing the request.
+- If `domain` and `origin` have mismatching subdomains, the Wallet SHOULD reject the request unless the Wallet is in developer mode.
+In developer mode the Wallet MAY show a warning instead and continues procesing the request.
+- Let `port` be the port component of `domain`, and if no port is contained in domain, assign port the default port specified for the scheme.
+- If `port` is not empty, then the Wallet SHOULD show a warning if the `port` does not match the port of `origin`.
+- If `port` is empty, then the Wallet MAY show a warning if `origin` contains a specific port.
+- Return request origin verification completed.

+### Creating Sign-In with Ethereum Interfaces
+Wallet implementers MUST display to the user the following fields from the SIWE Message request by default and prior to signing, if they are present: `scheme`, `domain`, `address`, `statement`, and `resources`.
+Other present fields MUST also be made available to the user prior to signing either by default or through an extended interface.

+Wallet implementers displaying a plaintext SIWE Message to the user SHOULD require the user to scroll to the bottom of the text area prior to signing.

+Wallet implementers MAY construct a custom SIWE user interface by parsing the ABNF terms into data elements for use in the interface.
+The display rules above still apply to custom interfaces.

+### Supporting internationalization (i18n)
+After successfully parsing the message into ABNF terms, translation MAY happen at the UX level per human language.

 # Privacy and Security Considerations
 - The double ratchet "recommends" using AES in CBC mode.
 Since encryption must be with an AEAD encryption scheme, we will use AES in GCM mode instead (supported by Noise).